Becoming a Detective

 Other Requirements

-Potential detectives must be a citizen of the United States and in most cases, be over the age of 21.
+Potential detectives must be citizens of the United States and, in most cases, be over the age of 21.

 A person must hold a valid United States driver’s license as well.

-There are numerous physical qualifications that must be met as well.
+Numerous physical qualifications must be met as well.

 This includes agility, strength, vision, and hearing examinations.

-Candidates for detective positions often must go through a number of interviews and may be asked to take a polygraph test.
+Candidates for detective positions often must go through several interviews and may be asked to take a polygraph test.

 A background check and drug tests are often required for these positions as well.

-In most cases, a detective will have started their career working as a police officer and then be promoted to the position of detective.
+In most cases, a detective will have started their career working as a police officer and then been promoted to the position of detective.

 For those who are interested in becoming detectives, it is a good idea to obtain secondary education in a field that is related to law enforcement such as criminal justice.

-When working as a police officer with the goal of becoming a detective it is a good idea to pursue further education in criminal investigation.
+When working as a police officer to become a detective, it is a good idea to pursue further education in criminal investigation.

 This will increase your chances of promotion within your department.